-The SGI Performance Suite 1.1 is software that accelerates the performance of applications running on the Linux operating system.
+The SGI Performance Suite 1.2 is software that accelerates the performance of applications running on the Linux operating system.
 It consists of the components described in the following sections:

 - "SGI® MPI" on page 2

 - "SGI® REACTTM" on page 3

 - "SGI® UPC" on page 4

-- "SGI[®] Accelerate[TM]" on page 6
+- "SGI® AccelerateTM" on page 5

-SGI Performance Suite 1.1 is fully supported on the SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) base distribution or the Red Hat Enterprise Server 6 (RHEL 6) base distribution.
+SGI Performance Suite 1.2 is fully supported on the SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) base distribution or the Red Hat Enterprise Server 6 (RHEL 6) base distribution.
+SGI Performance Suite software (with the exception of SGI REACT) also runs on the Community ENTerprise Operating System 6 (CentOS 6) base distribution.
+While SGI support will answer questions relating to any of these products, it does not provide technical support for the CentOS operating system.

 SGI hardware platforms and OS configuration settings supported by SGI in this release are documented at the following URL: